-ALLEGHENY INTERMEDIATE UNIT: NOTICE OF ADOPTION OF POLICIES, PROCEDURES & USE OF FUNDS FOR 2019/2020
+I. ALLEGHENY INTERMEDIATE UNIT: NOTICE OF ADOPTION OF POLICIES, PROCEDURES & USE OF FUNDS FOR 2019/2020

-On the motion of Mrs. Lydon, seconded by Ms. Crowell, the Board approved the Allegheny Intermediate Unit's Notice of Adoption of Policies, Procedures and Use of Funds for the 2019/2020 school year in compliance with the federal requirements of 34 CFR PART 300.
+The Administration recommends that the Board approve the Allegheny Intermediate Unit's Notice of Adoption of Policies, Procedures and Use of Funds for the 2019/2020 school year in compliance with the federal requirements of 34 CFR PART 300.